Bronya-Rand/Prome-VN-Extension/README.md

 1. Click _Extensions_ then **Install Extension**
 2. Paste in the following **link** into the text field and click Save: `https://github.com/Bronya-Rand/Bronie-Parser-Extension`.
 3. Click down on the `Prome (Visual Novel Extension)` dropdown and toggle *Enable Prome VN Mode*.
+   > If you already have Visual Novel Mode on, you can skip this step.
 4. Profit.

-### Usage

-Letterbox Mode - Adds a more cinematic experience to the Visual Novel UI by adding black bars to the background.
-> This can be toggled to be horizontal, vertical or none at all.
-It can be size and color adjusted as needed.